section-engineering-education/engineering-education/content/articles/dhcp-server-router-configuration/index.md

 The reader must put the following into consideration:
 - The reader should know basic networking concepts.
 - Good understanding of how to configure networks using any of the network simulation tools.
-- This article is best for the reader to know how to work with the Cisco packet tracer network simulator tool.
+This article suits a reader who wants to know how to work with the Cisco packet tracer network simulator tool.

 To download and install the Cisco packet tracer on a desktop or laptop, visit [this link](https://www.computernetworkingnotes.com/ccna-study-guide/download-packet-tracer-for-windows-and-linux.html).